-During the year ended January 31, 2010, The Company optioned the Hawk property to Jiulian Resources Inc. who focused on additional geological mapping, outcrop sampling and soil geochemical confirmation.
-During the period ending July 31, 2010, Jiulian completed two drill holes totaling 995 metres that targeted the centre of a large induced polarization geophysical anomaly.
-Details on this work can be found in Jiulian Resources news release dated June 21, 2010, respectively.
-In summary, the drill holes intersected long intervals containing abundant pyrite (up to 10%), and trace up to 0.10% copper and 0.20 g/t gold and much of the core remains un-sampled.
+During the year ended January 31, 2010, The Company optioned the Hawk property to Jiulian Resources Inc. who completed two drill holes totaling 995 metres that targeted the centre of a large induced polarization geophysical anomaly.
+The drill holes intersected long intervals containing abundant pyrite (up to 10%), and trace up to 0.10% copper and 0.20 g/t gold in select samples and much of the core remains un-sampled.
 It is interpreted that these holes intersected the margins of a porphyry copper system at some distance from the Main zone described above.